-“Oh, Baby, you are so sexy,” he moans.
+“Oh, Baby, you’re so sexy,” he moans.
 I open my eyes and he’s watching me as I fall apart.
 My lips are parted as I try to breathe.
 I feel a slight quivering.
-“That’s it, Baby,” he says as he continues a delicious rhythm with his fingers and palm.
+“That’s it, baby,” he says as he continues a delicious rhythm with his fingers and palm.

 “Christian,” I breathe, “I’m going to come.”

 “I know,” he says as our eyes lock on each other, sensual gray to salacious blue—and the rhythm continues.

 “You better try,” he says mercilessly, and the rhythm continues.
 If I hold back, it’s going to be explosive and draining.
 I relax into it, both arms down at my sides as he strokes unyieldingly and masterfully at my core, pulling up every so often to spread my juices on my clitoris.
 I almost tip over the edge the next time he anoints my clit with my wetness, but once he shifts his hand deeper inside and his thumb replaces his palm, it only takes a few more strokes and the expert ministrations of his thumb before I detonate wetly all over his hand.

 “Christia….”
 He covers my mouth with his before the scream of passion is complete.
 I moan and whimper endlessly into his mouth as his tongue feeds my passion, and his thumb and fingers wring it out of me.
 His arm holds me against him until I’m shivering with aftershocks.
 He pulls his hand from my shorts and licks his fingers greedily as he looks hungrily into my eyes.